 Checking the Pilot or Igniter

 Older furnaces usually have pilot lights, and you should light this to make sure it’s working.
 Newer furnaces that have electric igniters should be tested as well.
 Hit the reset button if it’s not working.

 Smoke alarms and carbon monoxide detectors are important pieces of safety equipment, but the batteries need to be replaced regularly for them to protect your home and family.

 It’s recommended that you replace the batteries in both devices every six months, so the beginning of winter is a good time to do it.

 Checking the Chimney for Debris

-Some furnaces vent exhaust gasses through the chimney.
+Some furnaces vent exhaust gasses through the chimney, if you have one.
+And either way, if you have a wood-burning fireplace you’ll want to check it before making the first fire of the season.
 Poke your head up there and make sure there aren’t any obstructions in the chimney, such as nests, animals, or soot buildup.